rcgsheffield/sheffield_hpc/referenceinfo/imports/scheduler/memory_allocation_limits_table_import.rst

    The interactive job max RAM and batch job SMP values are both derived from a normal compute node's total RAM.

    The total MPI memory available above is derived from the total CPU nodes multiplied by the standard node RAM + Large RAM nodes * Large RAM amount and so on.
-   GPU nodes excluded as these should not be contigously available.
+   GPU nodes excluded as these should not be contiguously available.

    Values for Stanage are not their total available RAM on the node as a result of Alces configuration for SLURM differing / the node requiring reserved memory for the operating system.